 English

-Voltaire’s Understanding Of Human Nature
+Voltaire’s Understanding of Human Nature

-Context of the Scene
+Context of the Lisbon Earthquake Scene

 Analysis of the Scene

-Impact of the Scene on Voltaire
+Impact of the Scene on Candide

 Cite This Work